CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Irradiance_Analysis.md

 ```

 Model diagnostics are not great, although they are slightly better when
 based only on the sites with substantial data.
-But both teh all sites
+But all sites and
-and preferred sites models show strong location-scale patterns.
+preferred sites models show strong location-scale patterns.

 ### Weighted Models